ModWood XTREME GUARD

 It is best to avoid coloured chalks that are used in construction as most coloured chalks are permanent!
 Best alternative is white chalk (Irwin Strait-Line Dust Off) or baby powder:

 Static electricity is an everyday phenomenon.
-A build-up of an electrostatic charge is possible when walking over ModWood XTG decking when wearing synthetic shoe sole material.
+A build-up of an electrostatic charge is possible when walking over ModWood decking when wearing synthetic shoe sole material.
 If you touch metal, water, or another person when your body is highly charged, the charge is discharged quickly as the material is highly conductive.
 In this case you may feel a shock.
 Electrostatic discharge (ESD) is especially problematic in dry, windy climatic conditions and low relative humidity.
 To minimise the effect of ESD by installing an anti-static mat.

 Many surfaces can be affected by pets doing their business where they should not.
 There are several products available through supermarkets and hardware outlets to assist.
 Some clients have had success with “urine free” and “pet loo” products.